jodyscho/flitter/README.md

 - also used for the compose tweet screen (text counter, tweet button enabled, keyboard show/hide)

 Realm/RealmSwift
 - used to store the current user and the tweets.
-I ran into some interesting threading issues I wasn't expecting.
-I still feel couchbase is more flexible.
+I've never used realm before and everything I read on it made it sound really easy so I thought I'd give it a try for this app.
+There are several things I dislike about realm and still prefer couchbase lite.
+(1) Realm is really picky about accessing entities from different threads, even for read-only access.
+(2) because of that you have to clutter your design/architecture with Realm objects.
+(3) Minor, but I'm not a fan of subclassing from `Object`.
+It makes Realm (my datastorage) a larger part of the app than I'd like.
+To avoid these issues I decided to create a set of Realm entities (RealmUser and RealmTweet) and the domain entities are structs (User and Tweet).

 ** I was going to use BrightFutures but decided to stick with callback blocks instead.